USTA Southern Regulations (Rules & Regs)

 i.
 The draw size in every age division in USTA Southern junior closed tournaments shall be determined by the USTA Southern Junior Competition Committee.
 Each of the State Associations within USTA Southern will be assigned a quota computed on the basis of their percentage of individual junior members of the Section as reflected in the previous year-end figures.
 Alternates shall be evaluated and accepted in the draw in order according to current USTA Southern standings.
 Any alternates remaining after the draw is completed shall be posted in the draw in order and accepted as vacancies occur until the completion of the first round of play.

 ii.
-Each State Association within USTA Southern shall appoint a Selector/Endorser to take applications to fill State quotas for Southern Closed Championships.
+Each State Association within USTA Southern shall appoint a Selector/Endorser to take applications to fill State quotas for Southern Closed Championships taking place in June of each year.
 All juniors who desire to apply for entry to Southern Junior Closed Championships must apply to the appropriate State Selector/Endorser.
 The State Selector/Endorser shall send an ordered list of selected players, both in-quota and alternates, to the USTA Southern Director of Junior Competition immediately following the completion of their state qualifier.

 iii.
 The quota assigned each State Association, the State Selectors/Endorsers and the basis for selection adopted by each State for the Southern Junior Closed Championships for the current year shall be published on the official USTA Southern website.